Our Sunday morning worship services will start at 11am until the end of September.

-What might Jesus have said if he were with us during this difficult time?
+What might Jesus have said if he were with us during these difficult times?
 We don't know of course & Jesus was always full of surprises, but here are his words from Matthew 6:26-34:-

 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?
 Which of you by worrying can add one cubit to his stature?